 In this way, the hands could be far away from the dirty area so personal hygiene could be maintained.

 By 1393, rice paper had taken over from the humble cloth on a stick and was being mass-produced for the imperial royal family.

 At the time, this may have been classed as toilet paper, but was it only used as drying paper?

 At the same time, the West developed ways of eating food with utensils.

-This put a different view on personal hygiene, and toilet paper was viewed as just another tool to achieve a task.
+This put a different view on personal hygiene; so in the West, toilet paper was viewed as a tool to achieve a specific task.